kensanata/spellcasters/Iauniel.md

 surface or rope.
 With your spider silk gland, you can secure yourself against falls when jumping.

-**Glamour** (2) allows you to turn into a beautiful human, with the most enchanting voice and amazing grace.
-Others spending more than an hour in your company may save vs. spells to notice a disconcerting flickering of the glamour momentarily revealing an alternate reality of multiple eyes or extra spider legs growing out of your back.
+**Glamour** (2) is an illusion improving your looks in all respects, for a day: you look young and beautiful, your scars are gone, you smell of flowers, your voice is smooth and soothing.
+Like all illusions, anybody touching you may save vs. spells in order to see through it.

 **Liquefy** (2) makes your jaw grow large, with acid glands, and if you manage to bite somebody in that very moment, they must save